socrata/connectors/templates/kana-lagan.md

 ## STEP 6: Create a Socrata Writer

-*The Socrata Writer will be used to push LaganPDM data to data.nola.gov. *
+*The Socrata Writer will be used to push LaganPDM data to your data portal (e.g. data.nola.gov). *

 1. Click the "Writer" button, which is located to the right of the “Reader” button, and resembles the reader button except that the green arrow is to the left of the icon and the icon is a shade lighter.
 Connect the writer to the StringConcatenator.

 2. An "Add Writer" widget will appear.
 In the “Format” field, type “Socrata” and select the Socrata option when it appears/

-3. In the "Dataset" field, type “data.nola.gov”.
+3. In the "Dataset" field, type your domain (e.g. “data.nola.gov”).

-4. Click "Parameters" and enter your data.nola.gov username and password.
+4. Click "Parameters" and enter your Socrata username and password.

 5. After clicking ok, you will be given the option to add a new feature type to the writer.
 Click "Yes".
 If you are creating a new dataset, then add a unique name for the dataset here.
 If you are modifying an existing dataset, then enter the 4x4 Socarata identifier of the dataset here.